anantsingh404/anantsingh404/README.md

 ## 🚀 Professional Snapshot
 Software Engineer with experience in building scalable web applications and high-performance backend systems.
 Skilled in designing clean architectures, optimizing APIs, and delivering reliable production-ready software.

-Strong problem-solving background with deep involvement in competitive programming and data structures & algorithms.
+Strong problem-solving background with deep involvement in competitive programming and a solid foundation in core computer science fundamentals.
 Continuously focused on improving system performance, code quality, and development workflows.

 ---